 - Liberty State Park in Jersey City, New Jersey

-To create an autism-friendly and accepting experience for my family we:
+To create an autism-friendly experience for my family we:

 - Arrived as early as possible to the port to limit crowds through ferry terminal security and on eventually, the Island.